golang/website/_content/doc/mod.md

 MVS visits and loads the `go.mod` file for each of the module versions highlighted in blue.
-At the end of the graph traversal, MVS returns a build list containing the bolded versions: A 1.2, B 1.2, C 1.4, and D 1.2.
+At the end of the graph traversal, MVS returns a build list containing the boldface versions: A 1.2, B 1.2, C 1.4, and D 1.2.
 Note that higher versions of B and D are available but MVS does not select them, since nothing requires them.

 ### Replacement {#mvs-replace}

-The content of a module (including its `go.mod` file) may be replaced using a [`replace` directive](#go-mod-file-replace) in the the main module's `go.mod` file.
+The content of a module (including its `go.mod` file) may be replaced using a [`replace` directive](#go-mod-file-replace) in the main module's `go.mod` file.
 A `replace` directive may apply to a specific version of a module or to all versions of a module.